hit by car at least twice crossing 8 lanes of highway traffic

-The painted turtle (Chrysemys picta) is the only species of Chrysemys, a genus of Emydidae: the pond turtle family.
-It lives in slow-moving fresh waters, from southern Canada to Louisiana and northern Mexico, and from the Atlantic Ocean to the Pacific.
-Fossils show that the painted turtle existed 15Â million years ago, but four regionally based subspecies (the eastern, midland, southern, and western) evolved during the last ice age.
-The adult female is 10â€“25 cm (4â€“10 in)...
+The painted turtle (Chrysemys picta) is the most widespread native turtle of North America.
+It lives in slow-moving fresh waters, from southern Canada to Louisiana and northern Mexico, and from the Atlantic to the Pacific.
+The turtle is the only species of the genus Chrysemys, which is part of the pond turtle family Emydidae.
+Fossils show that the painted turtle existed 15 million years ago.
+Four regionally based subspecies (the eastern, midland, southern, and western) evolved during...